About Us

 VISION

-Set the foundation for building just and equitable adaptive capacities by facilitating the creation of multidisciplinary networks of players, access to knowledge and resources, through the engagement of citizens and the government in climate actions that are equitable.
+Set the foundation for building adaptive capacities by facilitating the creation of multidisciplinary networks of players, access to knowledge and resources, through the engagement of citizens and the government in climate actions.

 OUR